wp-plugins/acf-recent-posts-widget/readme.txt

 No it doesn't.
 Some functionalities will be missing though and a notification will be shown to the user on Plugins dashboard page.

+= What ACF version does it support? =

+The plugin supports the latest ACF 4.X.X version, currently ACF 5 is not supported, however the plugin should work fine.
+If you want to get rid of the notice see: https://wordpress.org/support/topic/acf-5-compatibility-2

 = Does the Widget support author display? =

 No it doesn't.
 We're considering this as an update.